Astronomical unit: Development of unit definition

 In 2006, the BIPM reported a value of the astronomical unit as 1.49597870691(6)×10^11 m.
 In the 2014 revision of the SI Brochure, the BIPM recognised the IAU's 2012 redefinition of the astronomical unit as 149597870700 m.

 This estimate was still derived from observation and measurements subject to error, and based on techniques that did not yet standardize all relativistic effects, and thus were not constant for all observers.
 In 2012, finding that the equalization of relativity alone would make the definition overly complex, the IAU simply used the 2009 estimate to redefine the astronomical unit as a conventional unit of length directly tied to the metre (exactly 149597870700 m).
-The new definition also recognizes as a consequence that the astronomical unit is now to play a role of reduced importance, limited in its use to that of a convenience in some applications.
+The new definition recognizes as a consequence that the astronomical unit has reduced importance, limited in use to a convenience in some applications.